Cleaning Chemicals You Should Never Mix

-Your cleaning cabinet likely contains several different products and chemicals for different areas of your home and different tasks.
-But with so many bottles of cleaner lying around, it's important to be aware of the ways different chemicals interact with each other.
+Does your cleaning cabinet contain several different products for different tasks?
+With so many bottles of cleaner around, it's important to be aware of the ways different chemicals interact with each other.

-When you're cleaning, the last thing you need is to receive chemical burns or to breathe in toxic fumes.
-When cleaning surfaces in your home, make sure you're knowledgable on what chemicals and ingredients your cleaners contain, and what not to mix.
+When you're cleaning, the last thing you need is chemical burns or to breathe in toxic fumes.
+When cleaning surfaces in your home, make sure you're knowledgable on what chemicals and ingredients your cleaners contain — and what not to mix.

-Bleach & Rubbing Alcohol: Never, ever combine these two chemicals unless you want the fumes to knock you unconscious.
-The mixture of bleach and rubbing alcohol creates chloroform, a dangerous toxic fume that can be used to knock you out.
+Bleach & Rubbing Alcohol: Never, ever combine these two chemicals.
+The mixture of bleach and rubbing alcohol creates chloroform, a dangerous toxic fume that can leave you unconscious.

-Two Different Drain Cleaners: Different brands of drain cleaners and drain openers contain different combinations of chemicals, natural ingredients, and bacteria.
-They should never be used within the same day of each other, or it could result in a dangerous, corrosive reaction in your pipes.
+Two Different Drain Cleaners: Different brands of drain cleaners and drain openers contain different combinations of chemicals, natural ingredients and bacteria.
+They should never be used within the same day of each other.
+It could result in a dangerous, corrosive reaction in your pipes.
 Stick to one at a time to avoid issues.

-Vinegar + Bleach: Vinegar is one of the greatest natural cleaners, but it should never be combined with another household cleaner you may own: bleach.
-The combination of bleach and vinegar creates a chlorine gas that can damage your eyes, nose, and lungs.
+Vinegar + Bleach: Vinegar is one of the greatest natural cleaners, but it should never be combined with bleach.
+The combination of bleach and vinegar creates a chlorine gas that can damage your eyes, nose and lungs.

-Vinegar + Hydrogen Peroxide: When these two are combined, they can cause a highly corrosive combo that can burn and damage many different household surfaces, including your hands.
+Vinegar + Hydrogen Peroxide: When these two are combined, they can create a highly corrosive combo that can burn and damage many different household surfaces, including your hands.